Nanggagago/ClaimFlyGP/README.md

   - Claims where they have Access Trust
   - Admin claims
   - Outside of claimed areas
+> [!WARNING] Experimental Feature - has potential to cause lag?
-- Automatically enable or disable flight mode when players enter or leave a claimed area so that players don't need to use the /claimfly command
+> - Automatically enable or disable flight mode when players enter or leave a claimed area so that players don't need to use the /claimfly command
 This feature can be enabled in the settings.yml file If you enable this feature, players will still be able to use the command as well